shivashant25/Nerdio-Lab/Hands-on lab/02-create-desktop-image.md

    ![](media/2ss4.png)

 ## Exercise 2: Create Host Pool

+In this exercise, you'll be creating a Multi User Desktop (Pooled) AVD Host Pool as per the specifications in your NMM Account.

 1. From the NMM portal, Click on **Accounts** *(1)* from the side blade and click on **Manage** *(2)* on your default NMM Account which you created in Lab 1.